 Data suggest suicide is an increasing societal problem.
 In 2018 Suicide Report, the Defense Department said 541 U.S. service members died by suicide in 2018 and that the suicide rate rose from 18.5 to 24.8 suicides per 100,000 active-duty service members from 2013 to 2018.
 After accounting for age and sex, military suicide rates were roughly equal to rates in the U.S. population, the department added.

 Dizon, who served in Iraq and is the military and veteran program coordinator for Hope for the Warriors, said it’s important for veterans and Norwich, which prepares leaders, to discuss suicide, difficult and wrenching as it is.
-Dizon remembered feeling particularly sad at a fellow veteran’s funeral when an Army veteran’s father said his son hadn’t talked to him, or his best friends, before killing himself.
+Dizon remembered feeling particularly sad at the funeral of a fellow armed forces veteran who'd talked to neither father nor his friends, before killing himself.

 “I remember thinking, ‘He didn’t call any of us,’” said Dizon, who is on the board for Norwich University Alumni Association and leads its Events Committee.
 “And I made sure I put my number out there and said (to the people I was with), ‘Guys, if you’re ever feeling in the funk, call us.
 Let us know it’s serious.’
 I’ll drop everything to talk to you and I know there are lots of guys and gals out there who will do the same.”